-Olallie Butte is a 8 mile lightly trafficked out and back trail located near Detroit, OR that features a lake and is rated as difficult.
-The trail is primarily used for hiking and snowshoeing and is accessible from June until November.
+Olallie Butte is a 3.2 mile lightly trafficked out and back trail located near Detroit, OR that features a lake and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 Olallie Butte is the third highest peak in northwest Oregon.
 It stands between Mount Hood and Mount Jefferson and is surrounded by numerous lakes.
 It gets overshadowed alot by the surrounding peaks but still is a predominant point in the area.
 In fact, it is the most prominent peak in Marion County